 Indicates engine coolant temperature.
 At normal operating temperature, the needle will be in the normal range (between "H" and "C").
 If it enters the red section, the engine is overheating.
-Stop the vehicle as soon as safely possible, switch off the engine and let the engine cool, refer to What you should know about fail-safe cooling in the Maintenance and soon to the second se cooling in the Maintenance and specifications chapter.
+Stop the vehicle as soon as safely possible, switch off the engine and let the engine cool, refer to What you should know about fail-safe cooling in the Maintenance and specifications chapter.